 How do carriers get accurate, complete information about the properties they insure, while still giving their customers a positive, noninvasive experience?
 Insurance companies are in a unique, sometimes challenging, situation in that they want to provide accurate and adequate coverage, while also attempting to create a positive and unobtrusive process for their customers.
 Evaluating certain aspects of a home’s interior, such as the electric, heating or plumbing configurations, is necessary in some circumstances, making entering a policyholder’s home unavoidable… that is, until now!

-Self InspectR is a particularly ideal solution for a homeowner whose ability to establish a mutually agreeable appointment time is limited, such as those with seasonal of vacation properties.
-Self InspectR™ gives policyholders that choice and lets them utilize an innovative, yet user-friendly, technology to complete the inspection process.
+Self InspectR is a particularly ideal solution for a homeowner whose ability to establish a mutually agreeable appointment time is limited, such as those with seasonal or vacation properties.
+Self InspectR gives policyholders that choice and lets them utilize an innovative, yet user-friendly, technology to complete the inspection process.

 How does it work?

 The process is simple.
 An email is sent to the homeowner making them aware that the Self InspectR option is available, and a link to select it.
 After electing to use this service, the homeowner will answer a short series of simple questions about their home before being asked to take the required photos.
 When they are prepared to take one of the required images, Self InspectR provides them with both a sample photo of the object and step by step instructions to ensure they provide an accurate and high-quality photo for the carrier.
-Once submitted, the images are systematically qualified to validate they are from the correct location (via automated geocoding within the application) and are then reviewed by Millennium’s property specialists to validate image content and identify property hazards and conditions.
+Once submitted, the images are reviewed by Millennium’s property specialists to validate image content and identify property hazards and conditions.

 As every insurance carrier pursues market opportunities, they take on new challenges for their underwriters.
 Suffice it to say, one size does not fit all when it comes to inspections.
 Very few vendor partners are well positioned to assist carriers with these challenges.
 However, with a veteran staff of insurance professionals, Millennium Information Services is well prepared to identify and solve those new issues with confidence.